Skip to content

 Pricing Details

 Volume-based custom pricing, no public rate card.
 Operators get a quote after a sales conversation.
 Independent benchmarking and industry reporting puts Zimpler's transaction pricing in the 0.5-1.5% range, in line with Trustly (0-1%) and Brite (0.5-1.5%).
-No interchange fees because A2A bank transfers bypass the card networks entirely.
-No rolling reserves — the single biggest cost advantage over card acquirers.
+No interchange fees, because A2A bank transfers bypass the card networks entirely.
+No rolling reserves, the biggest cost advantage over card acquirers.
 No chargebacks.
 Setup and monthly fees are typically waived for operators meeting volume thresholds.
 FX markup is bundled into the rate rather than billed separately, and Zimpler handles EUR/SEK/DKK/BRL conversion in-house.
 For Brazilian Pix deposits, the operator can collect in BRL and settle in EUR through Zimpler, avoiding the need for a separate local-currency settlement structure.
-Minimum monthly volume is not publicly disclosed and varies by deal — anecdotally, the bar is lower than Trustly's $300k, making Zimpler accessible to mid-market operators.
+Minimum monthly volume is not publicly disclosed and varies by deal; anecdotally, the bar is lower than Trustly's $300k, making Zimpler accessible to mid-market operators.
 Contract length is not publicly disclosed but tends to be shorter than Trustly's standard 12-month lock-in.
-The trade-off for not having public pricing: it is harder to compare at the evaluation stage.
-The trade-off in your favor: pricing is genuinely negotiable.
+The trade-off for not having public pricing is that it is harder to compare at the evaluation stage; the trade-off in your favor is that pricing is negotiable.
 Based on public information current as of May 2026, pre-TrueLayer pricing integration.

 Speed & Settlement